wvengen/scproxy/README.md

    python3 scproxy.py
    ```

+   If you've run `make install` as described above, this is done automatically.

 2. In the user-agent switcher, select the _Windows_ platform.

 3. Make sure you smartcard reader is connected and the Buypass card inserted.